baillieogrady/whale-sage/README.md

 ### Installation

-[Download](https://baillieogrady.com/downloads/whale-sage.zip) production built theme and upload via the WordPress theme uploader at the following url on your website:
+[Download](https://baillieogrady.com/downloads/whale-sage.zip) the production built theme and upload via the WordPress theme uploader at the following url on your website:

 ```
 https://yourwebsite.com/wp-admin/theme-install.php